xmontiel/CCNA-Cisco-Certified-Network-Associate-200-301/README.md

 Hello!
-This are the labs and study videos I used to pass the CCNA.
+This are the Packet Tracer labs and study videos I used to pass the CCNA.
 The source is Jeremy's IT Lab.

 https://www.cisco.com/site/us/en/learn/training-certifications/certifications/enterprise/ccna/index.html